 The lab features a 24" slab saw, a trim saw, and a precision saw, and several polishing options including a Logitech (UK) automatic polisher, two polishing wheels (10" and 18"), and a vibratory polisher.
 The lab has an integrated Retsch jaw crusher and disk mill for sample reduction, a sandbox for sample reorientation, and a Frantz model L-1 magnetic separator.
 For thin-sectioning, the lab houses a Buehler Petrothin thin-sectioning machine, glass polishing plates, and an epoxy station.
 On hand is a research-grade petrographic microscope and two hand-specimen microscopes.
 The lab houses a Comco Microblaster for sample cleaning.

 For information e-mail Gary S. Solar.

 The Microscopy Lab (SAMC 114) is an interdisciplinary lab for geology and chemistry that includes twenty-four student stations each with a dedicated petrographic microscope equipped with a digital camera.
 Twelve stereo microscopes with blackfield capabilities are also available.
 For teaching and research there are two research-grade versions of these microscopes, each equipped with dedicated high-definition digital cameras.
 Petrographic microscopes are compound polarizing microscopes that filter light rays to enable examination of minerals and textures in thin slices of rock (thin sections) at magnifications ranging from 40x to 400x for the student scopes and a combined 7x to 1000x for the teaching/research scopes.
-Six of the student scope cameras are Wi-Fi, part of the ongoing project of equipping the lab with fully for Wi-Fi teaching.
+Eight of the 24 student scope cameras are Wi-Fi, part of the ongoing project of equipping the lab fully for Wi-Fi teaching.